superfly/docs/reference/volumes.html.md

 where `<new-size>` is the desired size in GB.

 The VM using the target volume will have to be restarted in order to allow the file system to be resized.
+For "normal" apps, this will happen automatically; [Machines VMs](/docs/reference/machines/) will have to be restarted explicitly.

 ## Snapshots and Restores

 We take daily block-level snapshots of volumes.
-Snapshots are kept for seven days.
+Snapshots are kept for five days.
 [Find the snapshots belonging to your target volume](https://fly.io/docs/flyctl/volumes-snapshots-list/) with `fly volumes snapshots list <volume-id>`:

 ```cmd